dbond007/ansible-role-hashicorp_vault/README.md

 - vault_tls_version: tls12

 If vault_tls_disabled is set to false, the cert and key need to be filled in and copied to the server.
+If the TLS settings are changed, the vault config will be automatically reloaded.

 vault_tls_version defines the minumum TLS version, valid values are tls10, tls11, tls12, tls13